markjbrown/banking-multi-agent-workshop/python/readme.md

    - Always route to coordinator agent first, which hands over the conversation to the appropriate sub-agent.
    - Each sub-agent either:
      - Routes to another agent.
      - Calls a tool (functionality).
-Tools are implemented in a single unified [MCP](https://en.wikipedia.org/wiki/Model_Context_Protocol) server that can be used by all agents - see  `/app/tools/mcp_server.py`.
-The server is started using `MultiServerMCPClient` (part of `langchain-mcp-adapters` package) in `banking_agents.py`.
-The MCP server could also be started and consumed separately by a different application, but in this sample it is started as part of the application.
+Tools are implemented in a unified [MCP](https://en.wikipedia.org/wiki/Model_Context_Protocol) server that supports two deployment modes:
+       - **Direct Mode**: MCP server runs embedded within the application (see `/app/tools/mcp_server.py`)
+       - **HTTP Mode**: MCP server runs as a separate HTTP microservice with enterprise security (see `/mcpserver/` folder with JWT authentication, RBAC, rate limiting, audit logging, and input validation)

 1. `banking_agents_api_cli.py`: This is a simple CLI tool that consumes the FastAPI server endpoint.
 It will:
    - Creates a sessionId using `POST /tenant/{tenantId}/user/{userId}/sessions` endpoint